RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/rs-7-2-tba.md

 - RS87920 - Proxy log is full of the warning message “Failed to check status of running child syncer process 0 : No child processes“

+- RS99916 - Fixed the UI log to include the names of LDAP users at login

+- RS84273 - When an LDAP user with a Redis `admin` role viewed the log in the UI, they received `db_viewer` permissions instead of `admin`, which limited log visibility

 ## Version changes

 ### Breaking changes